Bitergia/grimoirelab-metrics/README.md

 This metric shows the number of days since the last commit was submitted to the repository or the project.

+### Number of contributors contributing infrequently vs. regularly

+This metric involves categorizing contributors based on the frequency, consistency, and intensity of their contributions over a defined period.
+It aims to distinguish between individuals who contribute episodically (infrequent contributors) and those who engage with the project consistently and often substantially (regular or core contributors).

+The CHAOSS community, for instance, defines "Occasional Contributors" as "people who make contributions to a project on an irregular basis".

 ### Other metrics

 - Number of commits per repository